 Leave the password blank to edit "user level" parameters, that are identified by attribute Liv = O - 3.
 Push the Dutton.
-If the password is correct the display will show the acronym of the first parameter group preceded by the symbol: J. In other words the upper display will show: In other words the upper display will show.
+If the password is correct the display will show the acronym of the first parameter group preceded by the symbol: J. In other words the upper display will show: Input parameters).